The Anxious City: Analysis and reception

 In 1969, André Fermigier of Le Nouvel Observateur wrote that The Anxious City is Delvaux's masterpiece and highlighted its ambitious composition.
 He wrote that it recalls The Massacres of the Triumvirate by Antoine Caron, the depictions of panic in Nicolas Poussin's paintings and "bizarre mythologies of the Renaissance".
-Fermigier wrote that its elements are combined in a way that evokes the atmosphere of the time it was made.
+Fermigier wrote that its elements are combined in a way that evokes the atmosphere of the time when it was made.
 Ronny Cohen wrote for Artforum in 1985 that the complex composition turns the figures into symbols through their scale, positions and contrasts between neutrally coloured areas and red and yellow surfaces.
 He interpreted the painting as a work about death and the horror felt during World War II, contrasted by the suited man who emits a sense of reason, and by the bare-breasted women at the front, whose radiating skin made Cohen interpret them as goddesses who witness the tragedy of mortals.

 The art historian Virginie Devillers and the critic Eugénie De Keyser interpreted The Anxious City as a reaction to the German invasion of Belgium.
 De Keyser wrote that it stands out among Delvaux's paintings with its many preparatory studies, where place and people accumulate into an inescapable sense of disquiet.
 Devilliers connects the man in the suit and bowler hat to the paintings of René Magritte.
 She writes that the suited man, the women at the front and the naked, seated man, whom she describes as Delvaux portrayed as an ephebe, are "lost in their own dream", making them strangers to the mass of anxious people around them.
 The literary scholar John Fletcher writes that the painting projects "melancholy, disquiet and bafflement" in a way reminiscent of the novels of Alain Robbe-Grillet, especially Topology of a Phantom City (1976).
 The literary scholar Jeannette Baxter calls The Anxious City a post-apocalyptic work where people seem to be sleepwalking or traumatised.
 She writes that the crowded scene combined with a complete lack of eye contact between the figures creates "an overwhelming sense of loneliness".

 The Anxious City is referenced and features as an intertext in the post-apocalyptic novel The Drowned World by J. G. Ballard, published in 1962.
 The short story "Siestas" by Julio Cortázar, published in Último Round (1969), was inspired by several Delvaux paintings.
 The man in the suit from The Anxious City appears in a nightmare.
 In 1970, a detail from the painting was featured on a Belgian postage stamp.